rphii/c-vector/README.md

 # Very untested as of now

 # c-vector
-Simple Compile Time Generic Dynamic Vector in C.
+Compile Time Generic Dynamic Vector in C.

 ## First Things First
 On it's own, no code is being compiled.
 You first have to include and implement a vector of your desires.
 For that, there are two macros.